sony928/Neural-Canvas/README.md

 style_path = "path/to/your/style.jpg"
 Run the notebook or Python script to generate your styled image.

-Output Example
+Output Examples
-Here’s what NeuralCanvas can do:

-Content Image	Style Image	Output Image
+Content Image	Style Image	Stylized Image

-Contributions
-We welcome contributions!
-Feel free to fork this repository, make changes, and submit a pull request.
-Let’s enhance NeuralCanvas together! 🤝
+Technologies Used
+Python

+TensorFlow & Keras

+Pretrained VGG19 Model

+NumPy & Matplotlib

+Contributing
+Want to improve NeuralCanvas?

+Fork the repository

+Make your changes

+Submit a pull request

 Acknowledgments
-This project is inspired by the paper "A Neural Algorithm of Artistic Style" by Leon Gatys et al. Special thanks to CodTech for the internship opportunity that made this possible.
+Inspired by "A Neural Algorithm of Artistic Style" by Leon Gatys et al.

+Special thanks to CodTech for this internship opportunity.

-Get ready to unleash your creativity with NeuralCanvas! 🎨✨
+Let’s turn creativity into reality with NeuralCanvas! 🎨✨